← All Articles

 Don't just look at compute.
 Factor in:

-• Data transfer costs (often overlooked)
+• Data transfer costs (often the surprise)

 • PSG/EDG grant eligibility (all three qualify)